 Scholarships.com (TM) is a trademark of Scholarships.com, LLC.
 All pages, information and materials within this website, with the exception of content attributed to a third party, the U.S. Department of Education, or the U.S. Federal Government, are the property of Scholarships.com, LLC and protected by copyrights.
 Scholarships.com and all of its contents are copyright © 1999 - 2011 by Scholarships.com, LLC.
 All rights are reserved.
 Our copyrights and permissions are published by Scholarships.com, LLC.

 Colleges, universities, high schools, college counselors, and related groups and individuals have express permission to copy and print sections of Scholarships.com for non-profit, educational purposes.
 Content found on Scholarships.com and disseminated for this purpose to students and faculty is free of charge, but must be attributed to Scholarships.com and include the notice of copyright.

 The news media have permission to copy, reprint, or quote from any content available on Scholarships.com for use in news reporting functions.
-The news media have permission to use a picture of our home page for this purpose.
+The news media has permission to use a picture of our home page for this purpose.

 Latest College & Financial Aid News

 October 8, 2015

 by Susan DutcaThis past Saturday at 9 a.m., players arrived at the University of Cincinnati's basketball arena for a two-day tournament hosted by the UC's League of...Legends?
 Yes: The university now considers League of Legends an official club sport, just like soccer or rugby.
 With 14,000 people watching the tournament online, the event became one of the largest collegiate e-sports events with participants [...]

 October 6, 2015